Stalin-143/NexTOR_IP_CHANGER/README.md

-## License:
+## License

-This project is open source and distributed under the MIT License.
-Contributions are welcome!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

  ## Disclaimer